KOrtizLedezma/Task-Manager/README.md

 # To-Do List Webpage

-A simple and responsive to-do list application built with HTML, CSS (Tailwind CSS), and JavaScript.
+A simple and responsive to-do list application built with CSS (Tailwind CSS), and JavaScript.

 ## Table of Contents